Ecosystem observation, data collection, integration & delivery.

-TERN’s ecosystem reference sites, located in key Australian biomes, combine time series data streams from micro-meteorological instruments with observations on flora and fauna to provide insights into ecosystem processes.
+TERN’s ecological research & ecosystem reference sites, located in key Australian biomes, combine time series data streams from micro-meteorological instruments with observations on flora and fauna to provide insights into ecosystem processes.

 - TERN supports research leadership in terrestrial environmental monitoring and modelling for long-term national benefit.

-- TERN’s fundamental purpose is to provide infrastructure for the use of researchers, but it does not fund research projects.
+- TERN’s fundamental purpose is to provide environmental monitoring and assessment infrastructure for the use of researchers, but it does not fund research projects.

 - TERN provides foundational data and information products useful to researchers.